appium/java-client/README.md

     - **[BUG FIX]** Null pointer exceptions when calling getCapabilities is handled better. [#1094  ](https://github.com/appium/java-client/pull/1094)

 - **[DEPENDENCY UPDATES]**
-  - `org.seleniumhq.selenium:selenium-java` was updated to 4.0.0-alpha-1.
+  - `org.seleniumonehq.seleniumone:seleniumone-java` was updated to 4.0.0-alpha-1.
   - `org.aspectj:aspectjweaver` was updated to 1.9.4.
   - `org.apache.httpcomponents:httpclient` was updated to 4.5.9.
   - `cglib:cglib` was updated to 3.2.12.